SecureRF Joins DASH7 Alliance: Brings Security Expertise to Wireless Standards Consortium

-)-- SecureRF Corporation, developer of asymmetric security solutions using the world’s first linear-based security methods, today announced they have joined the DASH7 Alliance, a non-profit industry consortium.
-As a member of the DASH7 Alliance, SecureRF will work with more than 50 participating companies from around the world to advance the development of security methods and standards for the DASH7 wireless sensor networking standard.
+SecureRF Corporation has joined the DASH7 Alliance, a non-profit industry consortium that promotes the use of the ISO 18000-7 standard for wireless sensor networking.
+SecureRF develops asymmetric security solutions using the world’s first linear-based security methods.
+As a member of the DASH7 Alliance, SecureRF will advance the development of security methods and standards for the DASH7 wireless sensor networking standard.

 “The DASH7 Alliance is producing great advances in wireless sensor network protocols and critical input to the ISO 18000-7 standard,” stated Louis Parks, president and CEO of SecureRF.
 “We are very excited to see their strong commitment to implementing security and their aggressive roadmap makes the Alliance a great partner for developing and promoting our public-key authentication and data protection solutions.”